starfederation/datastar-clojure/doc/implementing-adapters.md

 ### The `close-sse!` function

-This function must call the `on-close` callback provided when using the `->sse-response` function.
-Here the lock used when writing an event is reused when closing the underlying connection.
+Beyond closing the connection object used by your adapter, This function must call the `on-close` callback provided when using the `->sse-response` function.
+Note that the callback should be protected by using the SSE generator's lock.